cardiogramx/UssdBuilder/README.md

 ```

 2. The default sliding expiration of a ussd session 40 seconds.
-To override this behaviour, use
+To override this session behaviour, use

 ```javascript
 builder.Services.AddUssdServer(opt =>